 Here are some things you can do to process properly and mourn any loneliness, grief & loss, you’ve experienced in the time of COVID-19:

 Many people believe that expressing sadness or anger makes them weak in the face of adversity, especially if it’s not a life and death situation.
 This can be a huge hindrance to a person’s healing process, and can only make things worse in the long run.
 By acknowledging your emotions and accepting that grief is a process, you’re giving yourself the best chance of healing in a healthy way.

 It’s important to remember that loss happens to everyone, and everyone deals with their loss in unique ways.
 Don’t feel guilty about the emotions you feel, because that’ll only make your healing process longer and harder.
 Your grieving process belongs to you, and nobody can tell you how to feel.

 Whether you’ve just experienced loss or struggling to adjust, speaking to a professional is always beneficial.
 A trained therapist will give you tools to help you process your emotions and figure them out.

-It’s easy to see grief and loneliness as a mental issue, but it can also be very physical.
-Physical sensations like nausea, fatigue, insomnia, aches and pains are common sensations when someone is in mourning.
+It’s easy to see grief and loneliness as mental issues, but they can also be very physical.
+Physical sensations like nausea, fatigue, insomnia, aches, and pains are common sensations when someone is in mourning.
 These symptoms are all commonly associated with anxiety and depression, which are two mental health issues that often work alongside grief.